eff3ct0/teckel/CONTRIBUTING.md

 ## Thank You!

-Thank you for contributing to Teckle!
+Thank you for contributing to Teckel!
 Your help is greatly appreciated.